Quasi-Objective Coherent Structure Diagnostics from Single Trajectories: Quasi-objective trajectory stretching and rotation in steady flows

 If discretized trajectory data $\left\{ \boldsymbol{x}(t_{i})\right\} _{i=0}^{N}$ is available for the trajectory $\boldsymbol{x}(t)$, then formulas (\ref{eq:lambda and lambdabar approx}) yield the following result, with the trajectory velocities $\dot{\mathbf{\boldsymbol{x}}}(t_{j})$ computed from finite differencing or spline interpolation. \begin{thm} Under assumption (\textbf{A1})\emph{, }the trajectory stretching exponents\emph{ }(TSEs), defined as

 for all $\dot{\mathbf{\boldsymbol{x}}}(t_{i})\neq\mathbf{0}$, $i=0,\ldots,N$, are quasi-objective measures of trajectory stretching and hyperbolicity strength. \end{thm}

 The following remarks are in order regarding Theorem 1: \begin{enumerate} \item While two-dimensional steady flows can already be fully understood from streamlines generated by trajectory plots, the analysis of three-dimensional steady flows benefits from the $\mathrm{TSE}$ diagnostics. \item The $\mathrm{TSE}$ metrics are only quasi-objective, not objective.
 One manifestation of this is that they depend on trajectory velocities which are not objective.
-That said, the $\mathrm{TSE}$ metrics give the correct stretching of velocity vectors in case those vectors evolve materially in a given frame, which is guaranteed by condition (\textbf{A1}). \item If a steady vector field $\mathbf{v}(\mathbf{x})$ also happens to be objective (unlike fluid velocity fields), then the $\mathrm{TSEs}$ are not only quasi-objective but objective for $\mathbf{v}(\mathbf{x})$.
-Such objective vector fields include the active barrier vector fields derived in \cite{haller20}.
-Invariant manifolds of these barrier fields define initial positions of objective material barriers to vorticity and momentum in the underlying fluid flow. \item By its construction, the $\mathrm{TSE}$ field is expected to reproduce features of the FTLE field but without the computational burdens associated with the FTLE field.
+That said, the $\mathrm{TSE}$ metrics give the correct stretching of velocity vectors in case those vectors evolve materially in a given frame, which is guaranteed by condition (\textbf{A1}). \item The $\mathrm{TSE}$ metrics can generally be used to highlight hyperbolic invariant manifolds of an autonomous vector field.
+That vector field does not have to be a fluid velocity field and hence, unlike fluid velocity fields, it may be objective.
+For such objective autonomous vector fields, the $\mathrm{TSE}$ metrics are objective, not only quasi-objective, given that assumption (\textbf{A1}) is satisfied in any observer frame.
+Examples of objective autonomous vector fields include the active barrier vector fields $\mathbf{x}^{\prime}=\mathbf{w}(\mathbf{x};t)$ derived in \cite{haller20}, with the prime denoting differentiation with respect to a parameter along a barrier curve.
+With respect to this parameter, the vector field $\mathbf{w}(\mathbf{x};t)$ is autonomous.
+Under observer changes of the form \eqref{eq:observer change-1}, $\mathbf{w}(\mathbf{x};t)$ remains autonomous and transforms objectively as $\mathbf{y}^{\prime}=\tilde{\mathbf{w}}(\mathbf{y};t)=\mathbf{Q}^{T}(t)\mathbf{w}(\mathbf{x};t)$.
+Invariant manifolds of $\mathbf{w}(\mathbf{x};t)$ are shown in \cite{haller20} to coincide with time $t$ positions of objective material barriers to vorticity and momentum in the underlying fluid flow.
+In Section \ref{subsec:Momentum-barriers-in ABC flow}, we show the application of the $\mathrm{TSE}$ metrics to the computation of objective momentum transport barriers in the unsteady ABC flow. \item By its construction, the $\mathrm{TSE}$ field is expected to reproduce features of the FTLE field but without the computational burdens associated with the FTLE field.
 Indeed, unlike the FTLE, the $\mathrm{TSE}$ can be computed even for a single trajectory. \item For $N=1$, ridges (or trenches) of the $\mathrm{TSE}$ yield single-trajectory-based approximation for hyperbolic (or parabolic) objective Eulerian coherent structures (or OECS, \cite{serra16}), which are the instantaneous limits of hyperbolic (or parabolic) LCSs. \end{enumerate}